-The students and faculty/staff of the Department of Nursing recognize that professionalism is a fundamental value of the nursing profession and this University community as evidenced by the Standards for Professional Behavior.
-Students and faculty/staff at the Department of Nursing commit to holding themselves and their peers to the high standard of honor required by the Standards for Professional Behavior.
+The students and faculty/staff of JSU School of Nursing recognize that professionalism is a fundamental value of the nursing profession and this University community as evidenced by the Standards for Professional Behavior.
+Students and faculty/staff at JSU School of Nursing commit to holding themselves and their peers to the high standard of honor required bythe Standards for Professional Behavior.
 Any individual who becomes aware of a violation of the Standards for Professional Behavior is bound by honor to take corrective action (University of Florida, 2006).

-We, the members of the Department of Nursing, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.

-I have read and understand the Standards for Professional Behavior.
-I hereby pledge that I will maintain the highest level of professionalism in all settings of which I am representing the Department of Nursing.
+We, the members of JSU School of Nursing, plandintegrity. edge to hold ourselves and our peers to the highest standards of h nones I have read and understand the Standards for Pr level of professionalism in all settings of which ofessional Behavior.
+I hereby pledge that I will maintain the high I am representing JSU School of Nursing. hest Student/Faculty/Staff Signature Date

-Student/Faculty/Staff Signature

-Date